Risk Management in Foreign Exchange Investing

-Major Forex Investing Risks
+Six Major Risks

 (1) Exchange Rate Risk

-Hedging against Exchange Rate Risk:
+Hedging Against Exchange Rate Risk:

-• Trading always small sizes
+• Trading with smaller position sizes

-• Limiting the use of trading leverage
+• Minimizing the use of leverage

 (2) Correlation Risk

-Table: Historical Correlations between major Forex Pairs
+Table: Historical Correlations Between Major Forex Pairs

 Historical Correlations between major Forex Pairs